bantya/Keypirinha-EasySearch/README.md

 This is EasySearch, a plugin for the [Keypirinha](http://keypirinha.com) launcher.

-This package provides a short way to search the internet, just like WebSearch package but simpler.
+This package provides a easiest and flexible way to search the internet, just like WebSearch package but even simpler.

 ![EasySearch usage](./images/2019-01-08_00-34-29.gif "EasySearch usage")